Preventing Heart Disease

 Morbid obesity, also called “clinically severe obesity,” is a chronic disease that is defined by being 100 pounds or more over ideal body weight.
 Research has shown that genetics are a significant underlying cause for those who are morbidly obese, and special treatments (often surgery) are required in addition to healthy lifestyle and dietary choices.

-For a referral to a cardiovascular physicians, please visit our online physician finder or call (727) 462-7500.
+For a referral to a board-certified cardiologist, please visit our online physician finder or call (727) 462-7500.